stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 ---
 title: "Install and Manage MAAS Gateway"
 metaTitle: "Install and Manage MAAS Private Cloud Gateway"
-metaDescription: "Learn how to install and manage the MAAS Private Cloud Gateway in Palette."
+description: "Learn how to install and manage the MAAS Private Cloud Gateway in Palette."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---